tastybento/askyblock/README.md

-askyblock
+aSkyblock
 ==========

-AcidIsland Bukkit plugin for Minecraft
+AcidIsland/a Skyblock Bukkit plugin for Minecraft

-This is a survival game where the player starts with an island in a sea of acid.
-Touching the acid means death.
+This is a survival game where the player starts with an island in a sea of acid or in the sky.